hal-platform/hal/slate/source/includes/resources/_targets.md

 }
 ```

-Get the most recent push to this target.
-This push may be a failure or success.
+Get the most recent release to this target.
+This release may be a failure or success.

 This endpoint returns a **Release** resource. see [Releases](#releases) for more information about the **Release** resource.